Suspect in Half Moon Bay farm killings faces 7 murder counts

 HALF MOON BAY, Calif.
 (AP) — A farmworker accused of killing seven people in back-to-back shootings at two Northern California mushroom farms was charged Wednesday with seven counts of murder and one of attempted murder.

-Chunli Zhao, 66, will make his first court appearance Wednesday afternoon.
-It was not immediately clear whether he had an attorney who could speak on his behalf.
+Chunli Zhao, 66, was set to make his first court appearance Wednesday but it was postponed until Feb.
+16, San Mateo County District Attorney Steve Wagstaffe said.
+His two attorneys did not immediately respond to calls and emails seeking comment.

+Wagstaffe, speaking outside the courthouse, declined to share any additional details on a motive in the killing of Zhao's current and former coworkers, saying he wanted to keep the details out of the public eye to ensure a fair trial.
+Sheriff's officials have said it was workplace violence.

-Meanwhile, the San Mateo County coroner's office identified six of those who died in shootings the sheriff's office has called "workplace violence" without further detailing a motive.
-It was California's third mass shooting in eight days, including the killing of 11 in the Los Angeles area amid Lunar New Year celebrations Saturday.
+It was California's third mass shooting in eight days, and the largest in San Mateo County's history, Wagstaffe said.
+It followed the killing of 11 people in the Los Angeles area amid Lunar New Year celebrations Saturday.

 Authorities believe Zhao acted alone Monday when he entered a mushroom farm where he worked in Half Moon Bay, shot and killed four people and seriously wounded a fifth.
 He then drove to a nearby farm where he worked previously and killed three more people, said Eamonn Allen, a sheriff’s spokesperson.

 The charges include additional allegations that could result in the death penalty or life in prison without parole, though Gov. Gavin Newsom has issued a moratorium on executions.
-Among those allegations are that Zhao used a gun, caused great bodily injury, killed multiple people, and had a prior felony conviction.
-No additional details were provided on the prior felony.
+Among those allegations are that Zhao used a gun, caused great bodily injury and killed multiple people.

 The coroner's office named six of the victims: Zhishen Liu, 73, of San Francisco; Marciano Martinez Jimenez, 50, of Moss Beach, California; Aixiang Zhang, 74, of San Francisco; Qizhong Cheng, 66, of Half Moon Bay; Jingzhi Lu, 64, of Half Moon Bay; and Yetao Bing, 43, whose hometown was unknown.
-The name of the seventh victim has not been released publicly as officials work to notify relatives, the coroner's office said.
+The charging documents identify Jose Romero Perez as the other person killed and Pedro Romero Perez as the eighth victim, who survived the shooting.

-Servando Martinez Jimenez said his brother Marciano Martinez Jimenez was a delivery person and manager at one of the farms.
+Servando Martinez Jimenez said his brother Marciano Martinez Jimenez, one of the victims, was a delivery person and manager at one of the farms.
 He never mentioned Zhao or said anything about problems with other workers.

 “He was a good person.
 He was polite and friendly with everyone.
 He never had any problems with anyone.
 I don’t understand why all this happened,” Martinez Jimenez said in Spanish.

-Note: This story has been corrected to say six people, not eight people, were killed in California's Central Valley on Jan.
-16.